Ruwaa2/Control-Robot-Arm-Using-ROS/README.md

 `sudo nano ~/.bashrc`

-at the end of the (bashrc) file add the follwing line:
+Scroll down to reach the end of the (bashrc) file and add the link between the parantheses:
-(source /home/ruwaa/catkin_ws/devel/setup.bash)
-then
-ctrl + o
-then
-Enter
-then
-ctrl + x
+(source /home/ruwaa/catkin_ws/devel/setup.bash), then press ctrl + o, then press Enter, then press ctrl + x

+Note: in the link above you should write the name of your system instead of 'ruwaa'

 `source ~/.bashrc`

 `roslaunch robot_arm_pkg check_motors.launch`

+Now the robot arm package is launched.